 Acknowledge that prison is not meant for penitence or rehabilitation, as exemplified by the decision to add an amendment to the 1994 crime bill that eliminated all Pell Grants for prisoners, effectively defunding all higher education programs.

 Acknowledge that there is no reason that our society, and how it deals with crime and why people commit crimes, has to be this way — and that our current system doesn't work to deter crime or better our communities.

-Acknowledge that reforms don’t work, as they maintain a system designed to benefit the wealthy, and the white — and "help to produce the stultifying idea that nothing lies beyond the prison" (Angela Davis) — and that the copaganda that defunding the police is an unpopular idea is false and disingenuous.
+Acknowledge that reforms don’t work, as they maintain a system designed to benefit the wealthy and the white, and "help to produce the stultifying idea that nothing lies beyond the prison" (Angela Davis) — and that the copaganda that defunding the police is an unpopular idea is false and disingenuous.

 And immediately begin developing the framework for reimagining the new community-based network of solutions that will put public safety over punitive action and provide resources and support to help proactively protect our communities from imminent threats and safety concerns.